Last Updated on 9 March, 2021 by Veronica

 Ullapool

-We arrived in Ullapool a little before 5 pm, the first thing we did was go for a coffee and a nice cake.
-We took advantage of the fact that it was before 5pm because that is the time when the cafes close.
+We arrived in Ullapool a little before 5 pm, and the first thing we did was go for a coffee and a nice cake.
+We took advantage of the fact that it was before 5 pm because that was the time when the cafes closed.

 Ullapool is the largest village in the area called Wester Ross, and is located on the banks of Loch Broom and has a ferry that takes you to the Outer Hebrides and the other islands in the area.

-It is a very interesting town with a lot of activities.
-It is recommended to stay here and enjoy a bit of this Highland place.
+It is a fascinating town with a lot of activities.
+Therefore, it is recommended to stay here and enjoy a bit of this Highland place.

-On the way to the B&B we visited the ruins of Ardvrek Castle that belonged to the MacLeods of Assynt and an abandoned house called “Calda House” from the Mackenzie.
+On the way to the B&B, we visited the ruins of Ardvrek Castle which belonged to the MacLeods of Assynt and an abandoned house called “Calda House” from the Mackenzie.

-Along the way we also found some very small islands in the middle of the lake with very curious trees but we couldn’t stop because we had to get to our B&B before 9pm and with so many stops we ran the hour!!!
+Along the way, we also found some tiny islands in the middle of the lake with very curious trees, but we couldn’t stop because we had to get to our B&B before 9 pm, and with so many stops, we ran the hour!!!

 Where to sleep In Ullapool